jxz12/EcoBuilder/README.md

-research TUTORIAL!!! (give option to skip tutorial by performing some action) some final bosses fix superfocus small nodes unlock all research levels after its tutorial is passed fix batching of level sprites in menu
+research TUTORIAL!!! (give option to skip tutorial by performing some action) some final bosses fix superfocus small nodes fix max and min health ranges for statusbars change press/tap to hold/click based on platform? unlock all research levels after its tutorial is passed fix batching of level sprites in menu